kuhlman-labs/repo-ruleset-bot/README.md

 ## Features

-Once the App is set up and running, it will listen for the ruleset events and deploy the ruleset configured when the app gets installed to an Organization.
+Once the App is set up and running, it will listen for the ruleset events and deploy the rulesets located in the `rulesets` directory when the app gets installed to an Organization.
 If someone modifies or deletes the ruleset from the GitHub UI, the app will revert the changes to the ruleset.

 - **Deploy Ruleset**:
-  - When the app is installed to an Organization, it will deploy the defined ruleset to the Organization.
+  - When the app is installed to an Organization, it will deploy the rulesets located in the `rulesets` directory of this repository to the Organization.
   - If the Ruleset gets deleted, the app will redeploy the ruleset to the Organization.
 - **Revert Changes**:
   - If a user modifies the ruleset the app will revert the changes.